HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 - 1.0.6 - Add some documentation for adding this as an optional dependency.
 - 1.1.0 - Add config for users to choose what type of options not to perform & switching to an enum for flags (non breaking, byte still work until 1.2.0)
 - 1.1.1 - Change the package GUID from static to const on peoples advice
+- 1.2.0 - Depracate RegisterUpdate, use Register instead (simpler usage);
 ## Contact
 I'm available on the ROR2 Official discord server (@Hijack Hornet).

 ## Thanks
 And thanks to @Bepis for explaining to me how he made BepInEx.
 That really helped me find how to make this API possible.
-Thanks to @Rein too for its encouragement in this project.